Jiblet/CaseRejiggler/README.md

 # Case Rejiggler
-This mod combines my SICC_Intel mod with some changes I wanted to make to the THICC Weapons case.
+This mod combines my old SICC_Intel mod with some changes I wanted to make to the THICC Weapons case.

 Then when I went to make one further change, I decided to rewrite and enormously over engineer it to make it extensible via the config.json file by the end user. **You're welcome!**